manzt/anywidget/docs/src/pages/blog/a-year-with-anywidget.md

 ![The main parts of the widget lifecyle, including model initialization and view rendering](/widget-lifecycle.png)

-**anywidget** handles _model initialization_ automatically using Python model definition.
-However, sometimes it's useful to run some custom front-end code when the front-end model is first created.
-For example, a widget might need to register event handlers or fetch initial data just once, or create some state to share across views.
-The existing **anywidget** `render` function defines the logic for _view rendering_.
+In **anywidget**, developers define _view rendering_ logic with `render`, but _model initialization_ has been handled automatically by the framework.
+While **automatic _model initialization_ is sufficient for most widgets** in the wild, it can be useful _hook_ into this step and run custom logic when the front-end most is first created.
+For example, a widget might need to register an event handlers just _once_ or create some state to share across views.

-Recognizing the absence of an API in **anywidget** for _model initialization_ logic, we surveyed existing custom Jupyter Widgets implementations to find _where_ such behavior typically is defined.
-We found that widgets typically extend [`DOMWidgetModel.initialize`](https://github.com/jupyter-widgets/ipywidgets/blob/b2531796d414b0970f18050d6819d932417b9953/packages/base/src/widget.ts#L150) for this purpose, and have adopted this naming in our new API.
+Recognizing the absence of dedicated API in **anywidget** for _model initialization_, we surveyed existing custom Jupyter Widgets implementations to find where such behavior typically is defined.
+We found developers typically extend [`DOMWidgetModel.initialize`](https://github.com/jupyter-widgets/ipywidgets/blob/b2531796d414b0970f18050d6819d932417b9953/packages/base/src/widget.ts#L150) to extend _model initialization_, and have adopted this naming in our new API.

 ### Introducing Widget Lifecycle Hooks

-The preferred way to define a widget's front-end code is now with a `default` object export specifying one or more _widget lifecycle hooks_:
+In **anywidget** v0.9, the preferred way to define a widget's front-end code is now with a `default` object export specifying one or more <u> _widget lifecycle hooks_</u>:

 ```js
 export default {